apache/skywalking/docs/en/setup/backend/dynamic-config.md

 ## 3rd party Configuration Center
-We are welcome contributions to implement this module provider to support popular configuration center, such as etcd, Consul.
+We are welcome contributions to implement this module provider to support popular configuration center, such as Consul.
 Submit issue to discuss.